 Top tips for walking in hot weather

-3. Hydration.
-What does this have to do with foot health?
+- What does this have to do with foot health?
 Well, lack of hydration means less fluid getting to the tissues when they needed, increasing muscle and tendon fatigue.
-Fluid loss will also negatively affect your energy levels, turning a pleasant sunny stroll into an ordeal.
+Fluid loss will also negatively affect your energy levels, turning a pleasant sunny stroll into an ordeal so make sure you have plenty of water and carry water purification tablets if you need to top up from a natural water source.
+If you stray off the beaten track by accident it might also be a lifesaver!

 Finally don’t forget the sun cream is for your feet as well as the rest of your body when barefoot or wearing sandals.
 Sunburn on the top of your feet will make wearing your walking shoes uncomfortable, spoiling your enjoyment.